-A common myth about the Camino de Santiago is that there is 'one route.'
-People ask if you 'started from the beginning.'
-But these people are referring to the Camino Frances, the classic and most popular route but by no means the only one.
+A common myth about the Camino de Santiago is that there is "one route."
+People might ask if you "started from the beginning."
+But these people are referring to the Camino Frances, which is the classic and most popular route, but by no means the only one.

 For this reason, there are many routes to suit the diverse origins of the pilgrims.
-You don't even need to start anywhere near Spain!
+You don't even need to start anywhere near Spain.
 There are routes as far away as Poland, passing through Germany, Holland, and France and then into Spain.
 You can start from wherever is convenient for you.
-However, some routes are more traveled than others - find out about the various routes below.
+However, some routes are more traveled than others.

 You may also be wondering when to do the Camino de Santiago.
 Avoid winter, summer, and Easter on your Camino.

 Most Popular Routes Within the Iberian Peninsula

 - Camino Frances

 This is the most famous and popular Camino de Santiago route.
 Eat in the best city for tapas in Spain, and visit the fantastic cathedrals of Burgos and Leon.
 Plus, all the tapas in Leon are free.

 This route is a good alternative to the Camino Frances.
 Enjoy the unique Basque and Asturian cuisines as you make your way along the coast.
 When you arrive in Oviedo, you can change routes and join the Camino Primitivo.

 Cities: Irun, San Sebastián, Bilbao, Santander, and Oviedo

 - Camino Aragones